michaliskambi/x3d-tests/blender_tests/texture_transform/README.md

     I suggest to start working (on the X3D exporter support for texture transforms) from making sure / fixing this testcase, as it's the simplest one.

+    TODO: The rendering of the corresponding glTF version (in `texture_transforms_on_base_texture.glb`) by [Castle Model Viewer](https://castle-engine.io/castle-model-viewer) is wrong at _"Texture rotate"_ test.
+Is this a bug of [Castle Model Viewer](https://castle-engine.io/castle-model-viewer) , or Blender -> glTF exporter?
+Unknown.
+Strangely, https://gltf-viewer.donmccurdy.com/ and https://github.khronos.org/glTF-Sample-Viewer-Release/ fail to open textures inside, so we cannot compare.
+This is a TODO for Michalis to investigate.
+Don't let this stop Blender -> X3D development: naturally, for Blender -> X3D exporter, the "target" is what Blender displays, and it doesn't really matter what glTF / Castle Model Viewer do.

 - `castle_fps_game_level/level.blend`: Real-life example of using texture trasformations in a game level.

     This is a subset of the real model of the level used in [examples/fps_game/](https://github.com/castle-engine/castle-engine/tree/master/examples/fps_game) example from _Castle Game Engine_, we removed most of the level except 2 "floating terrains" and a bridge.
 We also removed (from the test here) a [special X3D effect we used there to blend 2 textures on a terrain together](https://github.com/castle-engine/castle-engine/blob/master/examples/fps_game/data/level/terrain_multi_texture.x3dv).